RobertSDM/SolRuralEnergyControl/README.md

-# Mai Solar Energy Control
+# Sol Rural Energy Control
 Control over the communication between IoT devices and the database to save data collected from the sensors